-- Other follow-up care is defined as:

-- o Follow-up visit to the same provider for unhealthy alcohol use;

-- o Referral to other services for unhealthy alcohol use; or

-- o Visit with another provider for unhealthy alcohol use.
+- Visit with another provider for unhealthy alcohol use.

-- A terminal illness is a progressive disease that cannot be cured or adequately treated, and where death as a consequence of that disease can be reasonably expected within 6 months.
+- A terminal illness is a progressive disease that cannot be cured or adequately treated, and where death as a consequence of that disease can be reasonably expected within six months.

 - Common examples include:

 - End stage heart disease

 - End stage lung disease

 - End stage liver disease

 - ALS (Lou Gehrig's disease)

 - Stroke/CVA

 - End stage renal disease

 - End stage HIV/AIDS

 - End stage Alzheimer's disease

 - Standardized screening tools include:

-- o AUDIT
+- AUDIT

 - CAGE

 - AUDIT-C

 - o MDS7

 - LIFESTYLE (Drinking/Smoking) (Code for drinking or smoking)

 - Alcohol Dependence Scale (ADS)

 - Alcohol, Smoking, and Substance Abuse Involvement Screening Test (ASSIST)

 - MacAndrew Alcoholism Scale (MAC MAC-R)

 - Michigan Alcoholism Screening Test (MAST)

 - NIAAA Alcohol Consumption Questions

 - Fast Alcohol Screening Test (FAST)

 - Composite International Diagnostic Interview (CIDI)

 - Impaired Control Scale (ICS)

-- MMPs should include all members aged 21 years and older as of January 1 of the first year of the reporting period. - MMPs should only include members who were continuously enrolled in the MMP between January 1st of the first year and December 31st of the second year in the current two-year reporting period, with no more than one gap in enrollment of up to 45 days during each year of the two-year reporting period (e.g., a member can have no more than one gap in enrollment between January 1 - December 31, 2017 and no more than one gap in enrollment between January 1 - December 31, 2018). - To determine continuous enrollment for a member for whom enrollment is verified monthly, the member may not have more than a 1-month gap in coverage (i.e., a member whose coverage lapses for 2 months [60 days] is not considered continuously enrolled).

-For data element A, MMPs should use the Outpatient #1 value set to identify members with at least one outpatient visit during the reporting period.
-MMPs should use a designated field within the Centralized Enrollee Record (CER) to capture telephonic evaluations that occurred during the reporting period.
+- MMPs should include all members aged 21 years and older as of January 1 of the first year of the reporting period. - MMPs should only include members who were continuously enrolled in the MMP between January 1st of the first year and December 31st of the second year in the current two-year reporting period, with no more than one gap in enrollment of up to 45 days during each year of the two-year reporting period (e.g., a member can have no more than one gap in enrollment between January 1 - December 31, 2020 and no more than one gap in enrollment between January 1 - December 31, 2021). - To determine continuous enrollment for a member for whom enrollment is verified monthly, the member may not have more than a 1-month gap in coverage (i.e., a member whose coverage lapses for 2 months [60 days] is not considered continuously enrolled). - For data element A, MMPs should use the Outpatient #1 value set to identify members with at least one outpatient visit during the reporting period.
+MMPs should use a designated field within the CER or the Telephone Visits value set to capture telephonic evaluations that occurred during the reporting period and the Online Assessments value set to capture e-visits and virtual checkins that occurred during the reporting period.